michaelwright235/XcodeNueve/README.md

 # XcodeNueve 🛠 9️⃣

-A hack allowing the use of Xcode 9 including UI and its toolchain on macOS Catalina, Big Sur, Monterey, Ventura and Sonoma.
+A hack allowing the use of Xcode 9's UI and its toolchain on macOS Catalina, Big Sur, Monterey, Ventura and Sonoma.

 ![Demo of building an i386 binary on macOS 11.0 and Apple Silicon](demo.gif)